sqlpad/sqlpad/docs/authentication.md

 - `SQLPAD_LDAP_ROLE_EDITOR_FILTER` - LDAP filter used to determine if a user should be assigned SQLPad editor role
 - `SQLPAD_LDAP_DEFAULT_ROLE`- Default role for users that do not match LDAP role filters.
 May be either `admin`, `editor`, `denied`, or empty.
 If `denied` or empty, a user _must_ match an LDAP role filter to be admitted into SQLPad, unless they are previously created as a SQLPad user in advanced.

-To assign roles via LDAP-RBAC, you may specify a profile attribute and value to look to for a particular role.
+To assign roles via LDAP-RBAC, you may specify additional LDAP user filters to ensure the user fits a particular role or group.

+?> Roles assigned via LDAP will sync on every login.

 For example, if your LDAP implementation supports `memberOf`, you may decide to use group DN values.
 In this case two groups are needed, one for editors and one for admins.